Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 There are some cases where a user may not be allowed to grant consent to an application.
 When this occurs, the user may have to speak with an administrator to have the permissions granted on their behalf.
-The [use consent troubleshooting page](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-error) provides more details on the consent errors a user might encounter.
+The [user consent troubleshooting page](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-error) provides more details on the consent errors a user might encounter.